-a.
 With the above programs, base access can become difficult if a show site has specific security rules during the air show weekend.
 Your team is responsible for arranging/coordinating base access for any and all attendees of the above programs, if requested by your team.
-EXCEPTION: if they are Thunderbird guests (i.e. Fallen Warrior family) the team will coordinate access.

-Chapter 13 Hometown Hero Flights
+Chapter 13 Media/Hometown Hero Flights

-Important Reminder for Show Sites: Turning in the requisite paperwork for a flyer candidate only starts the process of getting them approved to fly with the Thunderbirds.
+Important Reminder for Show Sites: Turning in the requisite paperwork for a flier candidate only starts the process of getting them approved to fly with the Thunderbirds.
 Every candidate's paperwork is sent to the Pentagon for a rigorous background check and Air Force Public Affairs screening and then is sent through multiple Air Force general officers to get the flight approved.
 The flights are not official until the Pentagon and our chain of command are in agreement, and only a "Congrats from the Thunderbirds!" email from the Thunderbirds Public Affairs team is a sign of selection and approval to fly.

-1. HOMETOWN HERO PROGRAM
+1. MEDIA / HOMETOWN HERO FLIER PROGRAM

 - a.
-In tandem with the Media Flight program, the Thunderbirds host a Hometown Hero Flight program.
-This program is designed to showcase individuals doing amazing things in their communities. - b.
+The Thunderbirds host both National Media and Hometown Hero Flight programs.
+This program is designed to showcase individuals doing amazing things in their communities and directly supports the team's objective to recruit, retain and inspire.
+We can usually support one media or hometown hero flight per site, and flights will generally be flown in afternoon practice session prior to the show. - b.
 Do not promise a flight to anyone.
 Inform the nominee their flight is pending approval and the flight is subject to cancellation for operational, maintenance, and weather reasons.
 Thunderbirds Public Affairs will notify approved fliers of their selection to fly with the team once selected and approved. - c.
-Heroes might include, but are not limited to: - Wounded warriors (pending medical clearance) - An average citizen who heroically saved a life - A renowned teacher - A community humanitarian volunteer - A local firefighter, paramedic or police officer - One who mentors children or volunteers as a coach or tutor in a youth program - Someone who dedicates their life to working with at-risk children - d.
+Media flights are reserved for national level media members only.
+Local affiliates will not be considered. - d.
+Hometown Heroes might include, but are not limited to: - Wounded warriors (pending medical clearance) - An average citizen who heroically saved a life - \ A renowned teacher - A community humanitarian volunteer - A local firefighter, paramedic or police officer that went above and beyond the call of duty - Individuals who mentor children or volunteer as coaches/tutors in a youth program - \ Someone who dedicates their life to working with at-risk children - e.
 When choosing/evaluating potential Hometown Hero flight candidates, it is critical to use your local media outlets as a sounding board.
-Any individual submitted to the Thunderbirds as a Hometown Hero candidate should come with a coverage commitment from a local media outlet. - e.
-People ineligible for the program include, but are not limited to: - Elected and appointed officials - Unit honorary commanders - Members of the air show's board of directors - Air show sponsors - Key Spouses - f.
-Nomination package procedures are identical to the procedures for media fliers (see Chapter 12), including all medical, height, and weight screening requirements.
-The timeline for nomination packages are also identical, including the requirement to have names submitted 60 days (75 days for non-U.S. citizen) prior to the Thunderbirds arrival. - g.
-Nomination Package example:
+Any individual submitted to the Thunderbirds as a Hometown Hero candidate should come with a coverage commitment from a local media outlet. - f.
+People ineligible for the program include, but are not limited to: - Elected and appointed officials - Unit honorary commanders - Members of the air show's board of directors - Air show sponsors - Key Spouses - g.
+Nomination packages are due 60 days (75 days for non-US citizens) prior to the Thunderbird's arrival.
+This includes all medical, height, and weight screening requirements.
+If unsure about a flight candidate or for assistance with potential nomination recommendations, please contact our Media Operations NCOIC.

-FLIGHT NOMINATION INFORMATION SHEET
+FLIGHT NOMINATION INFORMATION SHEET EXAMPLE (See Attachment 14.2)